Welcome to today's edition of the Rush 24-7 podcast.

 So the research dollars donated here and throughout the year elsewhere fund medical research into drugs that treat other cancers as well as the blood cancers.

-Fourteen, for example, 14 of these blood cancer therapies are being tested on solid tumor cancers, including four for breast cancer.
+14, for example, 14 of these blood cancer therapies are being tested on solid tumor cancers, including four for breast cancer.

-Now, the the point here is that when you donate to leukemia and lymphoma, your support goes to successful applications that no one could have imagined 21 years ago.
+Now, the point here is that when you donate to leukemia and lymphoma, your support goes to successful applications that no one could have imagined 21 years ago.

-Now, here's specifically what we are fighting leukemia.
+Now, here's specifically what we are fighting: leukemia.

 That's cancer of the bone marrow and blood.